 Use Cases: All-purpose – Zirconia can be used from front to back.
 For anterior crowns, you might use a more translucent zirconia or a layered zirconia (porcelain on zirconia) for top aesthetics.
 For posterior crowns, monolithic zirconia is fantastic due to its strength (great for patients who crack other crowns or who have metal sensitivities).

-If you’re a practicing dentist, you likely perform crown procedures routinely.
-But for completeness – and to help you communicate the process to patients or new team members – let’s outline the typical dental crowning procedure.
-Here’s a breakdown:
+If you’re a practising dentist, you likely perform crown procedures routinely.
+But for completeness – and to help you communicate the process to patients or new team members – let’s outline the typical crowning procedure.
+The following dental crown procedure outlines the standard clinical workflow followed by restorative dentists:

 First Visit: Tooth Preparation

-1. Examination and Anesthesia: Before doing anything irreversible, you’ll examine the tooth clinically and often take an X-ray to ensure a crown is appropriate (checking the tooth roots, surrounding bone, etc.).
+- Examination and Anaesthesia: Before doing anything irreversible, you’ll examine the tooth clinically and often take an X-ray to ensure a crown is appropriate (checking the tooth roots, surrounding bone, etc.).

-3. Tooth Reshaping (Tooth Preparation): This is the critical step – using a high-speed handpiece (drill) with specific burs, you trim the tooth down on all sides and the chewing surface to make space for the crown material.
+- Tooth Reshaping (Tooth Preparation): Proper tooth preparation is fundamental for achieving accurate crown placement, ensuring marginal integrity, adequate material thickness, and long-term retention.
+Using a high-speed handpiece (drill) with specific burs, you trim the tooth down on all sides and the chewing surface to make space for the crown material.
 This part of the appointment usually takes the most time.

-6. Temporary Crown Fabrication and Placement: The dentin could be sensitive once anesthesia wears off, and the shaped tooth without a crown is vulnerable (and looks funny!).
+- Temporary Crown Fabrication and Placement: A temporary dental crown protects the prepared tooth, maintains occlusion, and preserves gingival architecture until laboratory fabrication is complete.
+The dentin could be sensitive once anaesthesia wears off, and the shaped tooth without a crown is vulnerable (and looks funny!).
 So you or your assistant will make a temporary crown to cover the tooth in the interim.

 Lab Work: (Behind the scenes)